xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 Slack_dyn(m) = G(T_u(m), T_q(m), S_mem(m), I_req(m), C_model(m))
 ```

-where `G` is a fixed, nonnegative function chosen at the effective layer such that:
+where `G` is a fixed, nonnegative function chosen as part of this encoding class such that:

 * `Slack_dyn(m)` is small when the observed time and space costs are consistent with the information requirement and model capacity.
-* `Slack_dyn(m)` becomes large if the claimed costs are significantly below what the information requirement and model capacity would allow.
+* `Slack_dyn(m)` becomes large if the claimed costs are significantly below what the information requirement and model capacity would plausibly allow.

-The detailed form of `G` is part of the encoding choice but must be fixed before experiments are run.
+The detailed form of `G` is part of this encoding version and is fixed before any experiments are run.
+It cannot be adapted per state or per problem instance.

 ### 3.3 Effective tension tensor components

-We define an effective computational tension tensor over `M` using the TU core pattern:
+We define an effective computational tension tensor over `M` using a TU core pattern:

 ```txt
 T_ij(m) = S_i(m) * C_j(m) * DeltaS_dyn(m) * lambda(m) * kappa